Tours & Events for the History and Architecture Lover

 An Evening With the Spirits $45

-April 2, 2025 Starting times alternate
+April 2, 2025 Starting 4:00pm and 4:45pm at Longwood

 Natchez is, without a doubt, one of America’s most haunted cities.
 We have one of the most famous city cemeteries in the country, but did you know we have dozens of private family cemeteries that are NEVER open to the public?
 Join us for this tour of three of these private cemeteries and you’ll have the chance to meet some of the resident spirits and hear them share stories of their lives and exploits.
 Treats served at each location.